rm-dr/copper/ufod/crates/audiofile/tests/files/flac_faulty/README.md

-This README is for the 'faulty' files of the FLAC decoder testbench.
-Please read the README in the top level directory first.
+# Group faulty

+This group contains files with invalid data and corrupted files that might trigger crashes in a decoder.
+A decoder should not crash or freeze reading these files.
+Read the README.txt in the directory faulty for details on each file.

+## Manifest

 - File 01 has a streaminfo metadata block that lists the wrong maximum blocksize for the file.
 The file has a fixed